 The Ethics Committee is charged with advising on ethical issues that arise and with assisting significantly in the planning of at least one ethics-related training per fiscal year.

-Education and Professional Development Committee
+Education & Professional Development Committee

 The Education Committee is charged with the oversight and creation of continuing education opportunities for social workers in Vermont.
 The committee develops NASW-VT workshops and organizes the annual conference as well as evaluates proposed workshops from outside entities.
 The committee’s goal is to create a rich and robust learning environment that meets the educational needs of all Vermont’s social workers in the areas of clinical issues, advocacy and social justice.

 The committee currently has 7 members, and we are recruiting for new members.
 Much of the contact for the committee is done by conference call.
 Currently, the calls take place on a weeknight at 6:30 p.m.
 Let us know if that schedule is problematic for you.
 All members take on tasks that fit their schedule.
 Please contact the Darlene Furey at firstname.lastname@example.org